SchornacklabSLCU/amfinder/README.md

 |[CNN2v2.h5](amf/trained_networks/CNN2v2.h5)|CNN2|Same, but trained with data augmentation.|

 **Note:** the image datasets used to generate these trained networks are available on [Zenodo](https://doi.org/10.5281/zenodo.5118948).

+#### Conversion mode<a name="amfconv"></a>

+**July 2022**: `amf` is now able to perform automatic conversion of computer predictions to annotations. **This is an experimental feature** (still under active development).

+For automatic conversion of computer predictions to annotations, use `amf convert <images>`.
+At the moment, `amf` can only convert CNN1 predictions and does not support files containing multiple predictions.
+The program prints image names and counts for the classes Myc+ (colonised root sections), Myc− (non-colonised root sections), and Other (background, dust, etc.).

 #### Training mode